samandar021/leadmanagersystem/README.md

 # leadmanagersystem

 port is localhost:8001
-django react js babel , these are used for this management system
+python django react , these are used for this management system